 - Those that require only a majority vote from all members to withdraw money

-There are two ways to take cash out of your LLC: (1) you can make a "distribution," or (2) you can obtain a loan.
+There are two ways to take cash out of your LLC: you can make a "distribution," or you can obtain a loan.

 Loans are treated as taxable income by default, but there is an alternative available where the lender purchases an LLC membership interest before allocating the loan proceeds among the company's members.

 With distributions, you have to wait at least 13 months before withdrawing funds that were originally invested in your LLC by another member or an outside investor.

-Obtaining a Loan
+2. Obtaining a Loan

 You should consult your accountant or submit your rates.
 Obtaining a loan can also be a better option than making a distribution if you need other tax benefits from the LLC.

 In some cases, it might be wise to have another member become a creditor of the company so that they can take out a loan on your behalf.